allanbowe/rawsas/content/posts/2025-01-30-SAS_Comms_July76.md

   - sas
 ---

 The second volume of "SAS Communications" issued in July 1976, marked the formation of SAS Institute (now a private company, no longer a university initiative).
-Highlights of this issue include the official release of SAS 76, release of `PROC PRINTTO` and the `_INFILE_` fileref, an update regarding the first ever SUGI event, and an enhancement to the precision of numeric informats.
+Highlights of this issue include the official release of SAS 76, release of `PROC PRINTTO` and the `_INFILE_` (automatic) variable, an update regarding the first ever SUGI event, and an enhancement to the precision of numeric informats.
 The original is <a href="../resources/SAS_Communications_issue_6.pdf" target="_blank">here</a>.

 <hr/>